-The CSB recognizes as an imputed financing source the amount of accrued pension and post-retirement benefit expenses for current employees paid on our behalf by the Office of Personnel Management (OPM).
+We recognize as an imputed financing source the amount of accrued pension and postretirement benefit expenses for current employees paid on our behalf by the Office of Personnel Management (OPM).

 F. Taxes

 The CSB, as a Federal entity, is not subject to Federal, State, or local income taxes, and, accordingly, no provision for income taxes has been recorded in the accompanying financial statements.